 To listen to my story and learn more about me, click the link to listen to my interview with Youngman Brown in his popular podcast "Your Creative Push."

-As a wonderful side-effect, I realized that OTHER people found my paintings to be very soothing and healing for THEM as well!
-I realized that my work is a prescription for energy healing of sorts.
+As a wonderful side-effect, I realized that OTHER people found my paintings to be very hopeful and healing for THEM as well!
 My collectors connect with my art in deep and emotional ways...many have shared with me how reflecting on the painting I made for them has brought relief from anxiety, fear, stress, and doubt.
+It becomes a symbol of their ongoing healing and journey for a peaceful mind.
 Their walls hold not only a beautiful piece of art, but the energy of hope, peace, and optimism.

-I often go through my library of landscape photography I have taken on my travels over the years and an image will call out to me (like seeing that awesome shirt on the hanger at your favorite store that gets you all excited).
-When I’ve decided I MUST paint a certain image, I then sit down in a quiet space to meditate and pray.
+When it comes to my more representational pieces, I often go through my library of landscape and seascape photography I have taken on my travels around coastal New England over the years and an image will call out to me (like seeing that awesome shirt on the hanger at your favorite store that gets you all excited).
+When I’ve decided I MUST paint a certain scene, I then sit down in a quiet space to meditate and pray.
 I ask to be shown what feelings and emotions the painting needs to contain.
 I ask what the purpose for the piece is.
 Who is it for?
 Why?
 Often times, a thought comes into my head that gives me the answer I need (and I don’t question it!).
 When I sit down to the painting panel, I will think about these intentions for the art...I will pray and ask the energy to come into the panel and through the paint.
 I will put my hands on the panel and let that energy flow.
 As I work, I keep the intentions in mind all the way to completion.
 When it’s finished, I put my hands on the painting again to do a final prayer over it.
 I pray that the person who needs the energy of that particular painting will find it and find relief from it.

 Being an artist is my greatest calling and honor.
 I am able to reach out to others who are hurting or need a happy boost.
 I am able to share myself with others and make real connections that I treasure.
 And that is what life is all about.